-Proposed Plan for No Further Action for the Inaccessible Soil Operable Unit Associated with Group 1 Properties at the St. Louis
+osed Plan for No Fur ther Action for the Inaccessible Soil Operable Unit Associated with Group 1 Properties at the St.

+ntown Site

+THIS PAGE INTENTIONALLY LEFT BLANK

 5.0 SUMMARY OF SITE RISKS

 5.1 CONCEPTUAL SITE MODEL

 In the RI/BRA, a conceptual site model (CSM) was developed that identified complete and potentially significant pathways by which human exposure could occur for contaminants of potential concern (COPCs) in ISOU media under industrial land use.
 These pathways were retained for further quantitative evaluations in the BRA.
 Generally, a complete exposure pathway is comprised of the following elements: